THE BLEEDING PIG CULTURAL FESTIVAL

 THE BLEEDING PIG CULTURAL FESTIVAL DATES FOR YOUR DIARY!

 In the meantime, International Women’s Day is coming up on the 8th.
-March and our monthly film screenings from January to June from Lambay Cinema Club on Thursdays in The Church of Ireland’s church @ The Square.
+March and our monthly film screenings from January to June and from September to December from Lambay Cinema Club on Thursdays in The Church of Ireland’s church @ The Square.

 Details of all our events are on our Facebook page and website.